 The company has raised US$130 M to date with Samsung, Daimler, BP, and TDK — an electronics company based in Japan — investing in it and has been named as a Bloomberg New Energy Finance Pioneer in 2020.

-For batteries to be charged in 5 minutes requires higher-powered chargers
+For electric car batteries to be charged in 5 minutes requires higher-powered chargers

 For batteries to be charged in five minutes requires higher-powered chargers than those available in the market today.
 StoreDot aims to deliver efficient batteries that last for 100 miles by 2025, using the present charging infrastructure.